 Aiming to join the Jerry Bruckheimer/Michael Bay school of American movie war games, “Stealth” is just too dumb to make the grade.
-As similarly a silly semi-sci fi actioner as Bay’s “The Island,” and with Jamie Foxx relegated to a backup position, “Stealth” probably won’t stay airborne for too long.
+Director Rob Cohen’s fifth high-speed production with producer Neal H. Moritz (“XXX,” “The Fast and the Furious”) turns near-future Air Force jets guided by artificial intelligence into objects for thrill rides and nearly erotic pleasure while warning of a corrupt Pentagon at the core.
+As similarly a silly semi-sci fi actioner as Bay’s “The Island,” and with Jamie Foxx (thesping here before his Oscar win) relegated to a backup position, “Stealth” probably won’t stay airborne for too long.

 Pic launches in an old-fashioned manner, establishing the tight relationship of crewmates Lt.
 Ben Gannon (Josh Lucas), Lt.
 Kara Wade (Jessica Biel) and Lt.
 Henry Purcell (Foxx).
 Trio, which reports to stern, craggy-faced Capt.
 George Cummings (Sam Shepard), was chosen from a field of naval air candidates to fly the latest brand of stealth fighters designed to instantly respond to sightings of terrorists anywhere in the world.

 Although detail of Cummings’ political allies in Washington is briefly inserted and revisited from time to time, pic’s action essentially rubber-stamps the belief that U.S. air power can and will attack any point on the planet.

 Once the crew is greenlit for duty on the USS Abraham Lincoln, Cummings surprises them with the introduction of a robotic fighter jet nicknamed “EDI.”
 The pilot-less craft EDI can fly and drop payloads without human emotion getting in the way.